captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 Which is real, in its own way.
 ---
-I promise to tell you stories
+I promise to read you stories
 ---
-and give you books.
+and bring you books.
 ---
 I will fill your mind up
 ---